 Power: All activities of this corporation shall be guided by, and its ordinary power vested in, a Board of Trustees which shall consists of fifteen (15) authorized members in addition to any emeritus and honorary members.

-Authorized Members: Twelve (12) of such members shall be elected as provided in Section 7 of this rule.
-The chapter advisor shall be a member of the Board of Trustees during his tenure of office as prescribed by Section 1-1303 of The Laws of Acacia.
-Two (2) “Active Class” members, as prescribed in the Amended Articles of Incorporation of the corporation and as may be prescribed in a constitution adopted by the members of the “active class”, shall be members of the Board of Trustees.
-Each authorized member of the Board of Trustees shall be considered for quorum purposes, and each shall have the right to vote upon any matter.
+Authorized Members: Twelve (12) of such members shall be elected as provided in Section 7 of this rule, a Chapter Advisor, and two (2) “Active Class” members, as prescribed in the Amended Articles of Incorporation of the Corporation and as may be prescribed in a constitution adopted by the members of the “active class”, shall be Authorized Members of the Board of Trustees.
+Each Authorized Member of the Board of Trustees shall be considered for quorum purposes, along with any Emeritus Members, and each shall have the right to vote upon any matter.

+Chapter Advisor: The Chapter Advisor shall be elected and according pursuant to the Laws of Acacia (Article 13).
+Pursuant to the Laws of Acacia, the election of the Chapter Advisor shall be one at which there is a joint meeting of the active and alumni members.

-Emeritus Members: The president of the Board of Trustees from time to time may appoint members to serve on the Board of Trustee as emeritus.
-The appointment by the president must be approved by a two-thirds vote of the authorized members.
-Emeritus members shall have the right to vote upon any matter except those noted in this code, and each shall have the right to vote upon any matter.
-Honorary Members: The president of the Board of Trustees from time to time may appoint members to serve on the Board of Trustee as honorary members of the Board of Trustees.
-The appointment by the president must be approved by a two-thirds vote of the authorized members.
-Honorary members shall have all rights as a trustee of the Board of Trustees except the right to vote on any matter.
+Emeritus Members: The President of the Board of Trustees from time to time may appoint members to serve on the Board of Trustee as Emeritus Members.
+The appointment by the President must be approved by a two-thirds vote of the Authorized Members.
+Emeritus Members shall have the right to vote upon any matter except those noted in this Code of Regulations, and each shall have the right to vote upon any and all matters.
+Honorary Members: The President of the Board of Trustees from time to time may appoint members to serve on the Board of Trustee as Honorary Members of the Board of Trustees.
+The appointment by the President must be approved by a two-thirds vote of the Authorized Members.
+Honorary Members shall have all rights as a trustee of the Board of Trustees except the right to vote on any matter.

 Term: Each trustee shall hold office for a period prescribed in this section or until his successor is duly elected.

-Elected Authorized - Shall hold office for three years; starting at the close of an annual meeting where duly elected and ending three annual meeting later.
+Elected Authorized - Shall hold office for three (3) years; starting at the close of an Annual Meeting where duly elected and ending three Annual Meetings later.

-Chapter Advisor - Shall hold office for a period of two years starting at the close of the first Board of Trustees meeting following an even calendar year annual meeting.
+Chapter Advisor - Shall hold office for a period of two (2) years starting at the close of the first Board of Trustees meeting following an even calendar year Annual Meeting.

-Emeritus - Shall hold office as long as they are members as prescribed in the Amended Articles of Incorporation of this corporation.
+Emeritus - Shall hold office as long as they are Members as prescribed in the Amended Articles of Incorporation of this Corporation.

 Honorary - Shall hold office for three calendar year from approval of appointment.

-Active Class: Not more than an aggregate number of two (2) members who are members of the “Active Class” may be elected to, or hold office of, trustee, except as provided in Section 2 of this rule.
+Active Class: Not more than an aggregate number of two (2) members who are members of the “Active Class” may be elected to, or hold office of, trustee.

-Election: Trustees shall be elected only by a mail ballot submitted to all members of this corporation not earlier that the first Saturday of April nor later than fifteen (15) days prior to the annual meeting in each year.
-Each member of this corporation shall be entitled to cast one (1) vote for each trustee to be elected, and the candidates who receive the majority of votes on the ballots returned to the secretary by the annual meeting shall be declared elected and shall take office at the close of the annual meeting.
+Election: Trustees shall be elected by either a mail ballot or via an electronic method (with security that can ensure prevention of any fraud or duplicate voting), submitted to all members of this Corporation not earlier than thirty (30) days prior nor later than fifteen (15) days prior to the annual meeting in each year.
+Each Member of this Corporation shall be entitled to cast one (1) vote for each trustee to be elected, and the candidates who receive the majority of votes on the ballots returned to the Secretary by the Annual Meeting shall be declared elected and shall take office at the close of the Annual Meeting.